David Newland is a writer, adventurer, musician and host with a passion for the Canadian experience.

 Born in Ottawa, raised on the shores of Georgian Bay near Parry Sound, David crisscrossed Canada and travelled the world before settling in Cobourg, Ontario.
+His travels continue with voyages to remote wilderness destinations including the Northwest Passage as a performer, host and Zodiac driver with Adventure Canada.

 As a singer, story-teller and poet, David Newland is whimsical and poignant.
 His songwriting constantly returns to nature, to small towns and old ways, but with a contemporary, up-beat delivery on ukulele or guitar.
 His stage patter is unique: random, funny, and profound — sometimes in a single spontaneous sentence.
 He frequently performs selections of ‘Zen Canadiana’ poetry as spoken word pieces.